US stocks adding to gains ahead of jobs report

 Stocks jumped on the ADP National Employment Report which showed private sector hiring rebounded by 195,000 people, topping expectations of 149,000.

-European stocks opened flat on Friday after two sessions of gains.
+European stocks are little changed on Friday after two sessions of gains.

 Asian shares rose Friday as investors cheered plans for more trade negotiations between Washington and Beijing and drew encouragement from positive U.S. economic data.